Skip to content

 Option B: Embed on Your Website

 Copy the HTML iframe code provided.
 Paste that code into your website in the place you want the map to appear.
-You can change the width and height in the code to match your site's layout.
+You can change the width and height values in the code to match your site's layout or requirements, 800x600 pixels is the default.

 Step 4: Save Your Changes